The City Dune / SEB Bank

 Lundgaard & Tranberg, Rambøll

-The green urban realm The City Dune for SEB Bank’s Copenhagen headquarters is a green and welcoming public space located near the harbor front for employees and local citizens to enjoy.
+The City Dune is a green and welcoming public space for employees of SEB Bank’s Copenhagen headquarters and an inviting place for local citizens to enjoy.

 fig. 1